natario1/CameraView/MIGRATION.md

 - capturePicture(): renamed to takePicture().
 - captureSnapshot(): renamed to takePictureSnapshot().
 - startCapturingVideo(): renamed to takeVideo().
 Signature changed from long to int.
+- getPreviewSize(): removed.
-- getSnapshotSize(): removed.
-The size of snapshots (pictures and videos) is equal to the preview size as returned by getPreviewSize().
+- getPictureSize(): the size is now equal to the output picture size (includes rotation).
+- getSnapshotSize(): this is the size of pictures taken with takePictureSnapshot() and videos taken with takeVideoSnapshot().
+It includes rotation and cropping.
 - onVideoTaken(): now passing a VideoResult.
 Use VideoResult.getFile() to access the video file.
 - onPictureTaken(): now passing a PictureResult.
 Use PictureResult.getJpeg() to access the jpeg stream.
 - CameraUtils.BitmapCallback: has been moved in a separate BitmapCallback class.